dddd1007/xiaokai_website/content/authors/admin/_index.md

 - Visitors
 ---

 Xiaokai is studying at the School of Psychology, South China Normal University.
 He is pursuing a Ph.D. in cognitive psychology.
-His main research interests are computational modeling of human cognitive task by using behavioral data.
+His main research interests are computational modeling of human cognitive tasks by using behavioral data.

-Xiaokai's undergraduate major is clinical in traditional Chinese medicine.
+Xiaokai’s undergraduate major is clinical in traditional Chinese medicine.
 He has several years of internship and clinical experience.

 Xiaokai promotes R-based data analysis workflows in the social sciences.
-He try to provide R-related training, and also perform data science-related translation, organization of conferences and events.
+He tries to provide R-related training and performing data science-related translation.
+He also organizes data science conferences and events.